-The Park City Board believes the School will benefit from the best practices developed from implementing a proven core model of online learning over the past 23 years.
-Not only is the proposed program accredited by Cognia, formerly AdvancED, but in its 2024 accreditation process, Cognia noted that "Pearson Virtual Schools is commended for an exceptionally professional and comprehensive online learning program and supporting products."
-In addition, in the 2022 EdTech Digest Awards, Pearson was named a Finalist in the category of "e-learning, blended, flipped solution or remote solution" in the "Cool Tools" Awards.
-Pearson was also honored as a finalist in the category of "EdTech Company Setting a Trend" of the "EdTech Trendsetter" Award.
-Pearson was named a Tech & Learning Winner: 2021 Best Remote & Blended Learning Tools for Primary (K-6) and Secondary (6-12).
+The Board believes the School will benefit from the best practices developed from implementing a proven core model of online learning over the past 21 years.
+Not only is the Pearson program accredited by Cognia, formerly AdvancED, but Pearson was named a Tech & Learning Winner: 2021 Best Remote & Blended Learning Tools for Primary (K-6) and Secondary (6-12).
+Tech & Learning judges deemed Pearson supported schools as a standout for helping students, parents, and teachers succeed in new learning environments.